woocommerce/woocommerce-paypal-payments/readme.txt

 = More reasons it pays to PayPal =
 - **Instant access to funds**: Access card payments, send money or make a payment from your bank account.
 You’re credited immediately while the payment is processing.
 Funds settle instantly into your PayPal business account.

 - **Fraud Detection**: Save time and money by letting PayPal help you handle the risk of fraudulent transactions with our fraud, chargeback, and Seller Protection capabilities (on eligible transactions†).
-Our AI technology works hard to monitor all of your transactions — so you can focus on what matters most.†Available on eligible purchases.
+Our AI technology works hard to monitor all of your transactions — so you can focus on what matters most. †Available on eligible purchases.
 Limits apply.

 - **Global compliance**: PayPal payment solutions help you meet your global compliance standards, such as PCI and PSD2, bringing international markets within reach for your business.
 Our platform has built-in compliance with two-factor authentication provided by cards (3D Secure).
 We include automatic updates as security protocols change.